The entire book appears at this link with chapters added after appearing online:

 of the Crescent City might as well be the far side of the moon,

 A quick check of Bakermania shows all activity normal,

 therefore all systems a big a go go, shindig control.
 Tyger pulls

 into the numero uno surveillance location watching the

-path to open air mini-shopping centers just beyond the
+path to open air mini-shopping centers just beyond visible sight-lines.

 quickly ensuing scorching hothouse humidity heat that saturates

 Tyger begins sweating the small stuff as he fine tunes the black box system.